The END: Estimation Network Design for games under partial-decision information: Introduction

-Similarly, in constraint-coupled optimization, storing an estimate of the entire dual variable is not needed if each constraint only involves the actions of an agent and its neighbors \cite{Dallanese_Microgrids_TSG2013}.

-Notably, both cases require that the communication graph matches the \emph{interference} graph (describing the coupling among the agents in the cost or constraints), which allows the distributed implementation of many centralized methods \cite{Mota:LocalDomains:TAC:2014}.
+For example, in \gls{NE} problems under \emph{partial-decision information} \cite{YeHu_Consensus_TAC2017,Romano_Penalty_TCNS2023}, each of a group of agents $i \in \mc{I} \coloneqq \{1,2,\dots,N\}$ has a private cost function $f_i(x_i,x_{-i})$, depending both on its action (decision variable) $x_i$ and on the actions of the other agents $x_{-i} = (x_j)_{j \neq i} $.
+The goal is to compute a \gls{NE}, namely a set of actions that simultaneously solves the coupled problems

+The complication is that each agent can only receive data from some neighbors over a communication graph, although its cost depends on the actions of \emph{non-neighboring} agents.
+As agent $i$ only has ``\emph{partial information}" about $x_{-i}$, standard \gls{NE} refinement procedures, such as the pseudo-gradient method

+cannot be implemented distributedly.
+Instead, to cope with the lack of knowledge, it is typically assumed that each agent keeps and exchanges at each iteration with its neighbors an estimate of the action of every other agent \cite{YeHu_Consensus_TAC2017,Pavel_GNE_TAC2020,Bianchi_GNEPPP_AUT2022,Gadjov_Resilient_TCNS2023,Zhu_GNEdigraphs_TCNS2021}: yet, this might be impractical, especially if the number of agents $N$ is large.
+On the other hand, the cost of agent $i$ often depends only on the actions of much smaller subset of agents $\neig{I}{i} \subset \mc{I}$, possibly of cardinality independent of $N$ \cite{Salehisadaghiani_Graphical_AUT2018}, e.g. in congestion control problems for wireless \cite{Alpcan:Basar:CongestionControl:CDC:2012} and optical \cite{Pavel_optical_2012} networks.
+To highlight this dependency, let us write

+Unfortunately, the available \gls{NE} seeking algorithms cannot take advantage of the \emph{sparsity} structure in \eqref{eq:partiallycoupledcost}.
+The sole exception are the algorithms proposed by Salehisadaghiani and Pavel \cite{Salehisadaghiani_Graphical_AUT2018,Salehisadaghiani_Nondoubly_EAI2020}, where each agent is only assigned proxies of the decisions that directly influence its cost -- but provided that the communication network can be freely designed, which is for example not the case for ad hoc networks.

+Similarly, in \gls{GNEshort} seeking (where the agents are also coupled via shared constraints), each agent is typically required to keep an estimate of all dual variables \cite{Pavel_GNE_TAC2020,Bianchi_GNEPPP_AUT2022}, while possibly being directly affected by only a few of them.
+Methods to improve memory and communication efficiency in this setup are unknown in the literature.

-Remarkably, general (non-partitioned) problems are addressed via dual methods by Mota et al. \cite{Mota:LocalDomains:TAC:2014}, and later by Alghunaim, Yuan and Sayed \cite{Alghunaim_SparseConstraints_TAC2020,Alghunaim_Stochastic_TAC2020}: in this approach, each component of the optimization variable is estimated by a suitably chosen cluster of agents, including \emph{all} the agents whose cost depends on that component, but conceivably smaller than the entire network.
-As a drawback, the dual reformulation is only effective over undirected communication networks.
+Such scenarios are not limited to games. in fact, many big-data \emph{optimization} problems are also \emph{partially separable} \cite{NecoaraClipici_Coordinate_SIAM2016} (\ie the local cost of each agent only depends on a limited portion of the optimization vector) -- but this fact is rarely exploited in \emph{distributed} algorithms.
+The issue was solely considered, via dual methods, by Mota et al. \cite{Mota:LocalDomains:TAC:2014}, and later by Alghunaim, Yuan and Sayed \cite{Alghunaim_SparseConstraints_TAC2020,Alghunaim_Stochastic_TAC2020}: in their approach, each component of the optimization variable is only estimated by a suitable subset of the agents.
+As a drawback, the dual reformulation is effective over undirected communication networks and viable for optimization problems only.